tHeMaskedMan981/Sage-Boolean-Solver/README.md

 Given Boolean polynomials in several variables in ANF form the code will return their addition, products, compositions and substitutions. <br/>
 ## Running the Script:
 1. Install sagemath via: https://doc.sagemath.org/html/en/installation/
+2. Go to Scripts/
-2. Run the main file using: sage boolean_arithmetic.sage
+3. Run the main file using: sage BooleanFunctions.sage
 ## Functions Implemented:
 The various functions implemented and the formats the user is expected to follow while inputting functions. <br/>
 1. **Addition** <br/>